-Additional Campaign Information: Applicant Information Document

-Recruitment reference no: xxxx, Job/Role title,

-Location

 Thank you for your interest in this role.
-[We aim to form a panel from this recruitment campaign as outlined in the Job Specification.]
+We aim to form a panel from this recruitment campaign as outlined in the Job Specification.

 This document provides information on the recruitment and selection process.
 We recommend that you read this document before submitting your application.